jeffteeters/sphinxcontrib-filltableref/docs/source/about.rst

 enables creating “summary” tables of data that link to other pages which contain “source” tables that specify where the data is from (the reference) and can also describe the data values in more detail.

-The extension defines two Sphinx directives:  The *tblrender* directive is used to specify what the summary table looks like (row and column labels and titles), but not the referenced data values.
+The extension defines two Sphinx directives:  The :ref:`tblrender` directive is used to specify what the summary table looks like (row and column labels and titles), but not the referenced data values.
-The *tbldata* directive is used to specify the data values along with the source (reference).
-When a document is processed, information specified in both types of directives are combined: data values from the tbldata directives are used to fill in the summary table specified in the “tblrender” directive.
-The values filled-in link to the "source" tables specified by the tbldata directive that display the citation for the values.
+The :ref:`tbldata` directive is used to specify the data values along with the source (reference).
+When a document is processed, information specified in both types of directives are combined: data values from the *tbldata* directives are used to fill in the summary table specified in the *tblrender* directive.
+The values filled-in link to the "source" tables specified by the *tbldata* directive that display the citation for the values.